tees-prog-club/problem-solving/README.md

 ### Review Process

 The club organisers will review your pull request.
-Once approved, your contributions will be merged i
+Once approved, your contributions will be merged.

 ## Contact